Friday, April 14, 2023

 Jeremy Jordan as Neil Bogard, “Spinning Gold.”
 Photo courtesy of Movie Platform.

-Two months before production, he went to Broadway and found Jeremy Jordan, who could hold the audience in the theater with his charisma and musicality.
-In “Spinning Gold,” Jeremy Jordan puts on a good show incarnating the independent record producer Neil Bogart with confidence.
+Two months before the production, he went to Broadway and found Jeremy Jordan, who could hold the audience in the theater with his charisma and musicality.
+In “Spinning Gold,” Jeremy Jordan puts on a good show, confidently incarnating the independent record producer Neil Bogart.

 The sound quality of “Spinning Gold” is pristine, and the soundtrack is complex.
 The original songs were not remastered but re-recorded with new voices.
 They spent enormous time designing the film’s sound and bringing up different tracks.